rangl-labs/netzerotc/README.md

 To submit an agent to the [RangL competition platform](http://challenge1-rangl.uksouth.cloudapp.azure.com:8888):

-* Edit `meaningful_agent_submission/agent.py` [here](https://gitlab.com/rangl-public/generation-scheduling-challenge-january-2021/-/blob/3b181110795c2a08e6f9045ef25a8f061fa31564/meaningful_agent_submission/agent.py#L33) , so that `action` is the action returned by your agent.
+1. Edit `meaningful_agent_submission/agent.py` [here](https://gitlab.com/rangl-public/generation-scheduling-challenge-january-2021/-/blob/3b181110795c2a08e6f9045ef25a8f061fa31564/meaningful_agent_submission/agent.py#L33) , so that `action` is the action returned by your agent.
 Ensure that any supporting files needed by your agent are also in the `meaningful_agent_submission` folder
- * Create an EvalAI account (one per team is sufficient) - do not attempt to verify it by email, instead...
+2. Create an EvalAI account (one per team is sufficient) - do not attempt to verify it by email, instead...
- * Let us know your team name on Slack and we will manually approve it
+3. Let us know your team name on Slack and we will manually approve it
- * Follow the [submission instructions](http://challenge1-rangl.uksouth.cloudapp.azure.com:8888/web/challenges/challenge-page/1/submission) given on the platform
+4. Follow the [Submission Guidelines](http://challenge1-rangl.uksouth.cloudapp.azure.com:8888/web/challenges/challenge-page/1/submission) given on the platform